vns9/GRecommendations/README.txt

-Code for Stream Project, Group Recommendation Systems using Attention Mechanism and Neural Networks.
+- Code for Stream Project.
+- Group Recommendation Systems using Attention Mechanism and Neural Networks.